kyma-project/community/contributing/03-git-workflow.md

 ![Squash](./assets/squash.gif)

-6. Rebase the `master` branch.
+6. Rebase the `main` branch.

-After you squash commits on your branch into one commit, reapply it on the top of the `master` branch.
+After you squash commits on your branch into one commit, reapply it on the top of the `main` branch.
 Follow this process:

 ```
-$ git checkout master # Switch to the master branch.
+$ git checkout main # Switch to the main branch.
-$ git pull # Update the master branch by pulling all changes.
+$ git pull # Update the main branch by pulling all changes.
 $ git checkout {branch-name} # Switch back to your branch.
-$ git rebase master # Reapply commits on the top of the master branch.
+$ git rebase main # Reapply commits on the top of the main branch.
 $ git push -f # Update your remote branch with the local changes.
 ```